Skip to main content

 Optional tool

-The tool is not required to run an SSV Node.
-The following guide is highly technical, only proceed when sure of what you are doing and why you need the Remote Signer.
+This tool is not required to run an SSV Node.
+The guide below is highly technical.
+Proceed only if you understand why you need Remote Signer.

 Overview

-SSV Remote Signer is a service that separates the key management functions from the SSV node.
-It is based on BLS Remote Signer HTTP API presented in EIP-3030.
+SSV Remote Signer separates key management from the SSV Node.
+It is based on the BLS Remote Signer HTTP API described in EIP-3030.

 The service consists of two main components:

-1. Web3Signer - A service by Consensys, provides secure key management and slashing protection.
+1. Web3Signer - a Consensys service that provides secure key management and slashing protection.

 2. SSV-Signer - A lightweight service that connects SSV nodes to Web3Signer; it can also be used as a library for local signing.

-For more detailed technical overview, check design documentation on our GitHub.
+For a more detailed technical overview, see the design documentation on GitHub.

 Setup Guide